andrexp/gardena-local-control/README.md

     GardenaLocalControl/012345678901234567890/Command
     {
-        "command": park_until_further_notice
+        "command": "park_until_further_notice"
         "payload": true
     }

-#### cyclic_status_req_enable/cyclic_status_req_disable
+#### read_status
-Enable cyclic status requests for specified device in payload.
-The time between the requests is selected by the command payload.
-Setting the time to "0" (without quotes) disables the cyclic status request.
-Note the time selection through the payload affects all cyclic status requests and cannot be selected separately at this time (TODO).

-accepted payload: integer value for cyclic status request in seconds
+Read the status of given deviceid through topic address.
+The answer of the command will be published to the event-queue.
+Many interesting information can be gathered.
+It may be useful to build a rule in an external smart home application like openHAB or HomeAssistant to call this function cyclic.

+accepted payload: "true" (without quotes)

 Example:

     GardenaLocalControl/012345678901234567890/Command
     {
-        "command": cyclic_status_req_enable     # enables cyclic status requests "payload": 60                           # set time to 60 sec
+        "command": "read_status"
+        "payload": true
     }

 ## FAQ

 ### How do I root my Gardena Smart Gateway and prepare it for using the script